IIT-Delhi set for complete curriculum revamp after over a decade, forms expert panel | Education

 - India

-The Indian Institute of Technology (IIT)-Delhi is set for a complete curriculum revamp for all courses after over a decade, according to the institute's new Director Rangan Banerjee.
+The Indian Institute of Technology (IIT)-Delhi is set for a complete curriculum revamp for all courses after more than a decade, according to the institute's new Director Rangan Banerjee.

 In an interview, Banerjee told PTI knowledge and technology landscape is rapidly changing and the curriculum has to match up the pace, and therefore IIT-Delhi has formed a panel for the curriculum review for all courses.